SeungChan92/check/README.md

 ### Todo

 + first step
-	+ crawl and save in json file
+	$ crawl and save in json file
 		+ what
-			+ pages_url
+			$ pages_url
-			+ formTags in pages
+			$ formTags in pages
-			+ inputTags in formTags
+			$ inputTags in formTags
-			+ alertMessages in inputTags
 		+ why
 			+ to make testcode using it
 			+ to save alertmessage in this json file